6A31/6A31/README.md

 ## The script kidde! ##
 - 👋 Hi, I’m @ScobraScope
-I am 16years old, and i live in Switzerland.
-I speak German & English and a bit of french.
+- 🐍 I currently program in Python

-I teched myself how to code when i was 14.
+I taught myself to code when I was 14.

-I like to code because it gives me the ability to create something myself, without having to search for 3. party apps ;) Most of my repositorys are private, but i plan on adding more public soon.
+I live in Switzerland and speak German & English & French.

+I learned programming because I wanted to create something, and inspire others to create something.

+Spoiler: I can be a crackhead sometimes, but I can focus whenever I need to. ;)

 Website: https://6A31.com